The Observational Method

 2) Prior disposition

 At this stage of the observational method, the researcher must take the following aspects into account.
-They’re aimed at facilitating the procedure and avoiding errors:
+They aim to facilitate the procedure and avoid errors:

 - Maintenance of inter-sessional constancy.
 To guarantee maximum equality between the different observation sessions.